Andre-Seiji/Automated-Brazilian-license-plate-reader/README.md

 ![Generatedexample1-ezgif (2)](https://github.com/user-attachments/assets/10244426-c1a1-4287-b3c9-7b47d9c181ad)

-Functions:
+The code has two functions:

-- Display: the reading happens in real time as the video is played;
+- **Display:** the reading happens in real time as the video is played;
-- Generate_video: a file with the license plate values is created.
+- **Generate_video:** a file with the license plate values is created.

 </div>